syncfusion-content/wpf-docs/wpf/SfDiagram/Commands.md

 Reset Commands

-Reset commands are used to reset horizontal offset, vertical offset, and zoom level of the diagram.
+Reset commands are used to reset horizontal offset, vertical offset, and zoom level of the Diagram.

 To execute a reset command, a parameter of type IReset has to be passed.